U.S. defence stock rally teeters as Trump’s plans encounter reality

 The S&P 500’s defence group has notched a 15-per-cent gain since Mr. Trump’s Nov.
 8 victory, outpacing the broader market.
 But half that run-up came in the first week after the election, when big Pentagon spending increases seemed like a slam dunk.
 The group has been a middling performer on the broader index, which is led by a 34-per-cent gain for casinos and gambling companies.

-“Irrational exuberance has waned after year-end 2016 euphoria,” Robert Stallard, a defence analyst with Vertical Research Partners, said in a report to clients Monday.
+“Irrational exuberance has waned after year-end 2016 euphoria,” Robert Stallard, a defense analyst with Vertical Research Partners, said in a report to clients Monday.
 “A combination of conservative guidance for this year and the Trump agenda hitting the reality of Congress appear to have flushed out some investors.”

 Companies that benefit from Trump administration policies that don’t rely on Congress have fared better.
 Attorney General Jeff Sessions rescinded an Obama administration order directing the Federal Bureau of Prisons to phase out its use of private lockups.
 Prison operators CoreCivic Inc. and Geo Group Inc. have risen 126 per cent and 97 per cent, respectively, since the election.